 Associate Accountant Salary

-An average Associate Accountant in the United States can expect to take home roughly $47K annually.
-Location is the biggest factor affecting pay for this group, followed by years of experience.
+Associate Accountants in the United States take home approximately $47K per year on average.
+Location and tenure each impact pay for this group, with the former having the largest influence.
 Most workers in this position report moderate levels of job satisfaction.
-Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
+Medical benefits are awarded to a large number, and a fair number earn dental coverage.
 Women Associate Accountants who took the survey just slightly outnumber men.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.